Creating a CSV file for bulk import in Excel

 | Field Name | Example Input | Required/Optional | Notes |

-| Posting Date/Time | 2025/08/21 10:00 | Required | Enter the date and time in "YYYY/MM/DD HH:MM" format.
-Posting dates can be set up to 1 year and 6 months in advance. |
+| Post Date and Time | 2025/08/21 10:00 | Required | Enter the date and time in "YYYY/MM/DD HH:MM" format.
+You can specify a post date and time up to 1 year and 6 months in advance. |

 | Post Content | This is a sample post | Required | Line breaks within cells will also be reflected in the post. |

-| Media 1 | 20250821_01.jpg | Optional | Enter the filename of the media uploaded to SocialDog's Media Library.
-The filename must include the extension (.jpg/.png). |
+| Media 1 | 20250821_01.jpg | Optional | Enter the file name of the media uploaded to SocialDog's Media Library.
+Be sure to include the file extension (.jpg/.png) in the file name. |

 | Media 3 | Optional | If left blank, the post will be text-only. | |